newjersey/navigator.business.nj.gov/web/roadmaps/tasks/sign-lease.md

 callToActionLink: ""
 callToActionText: ""
 ---
-Now that you registered and formed your business, you can sign your lease under your official business name and legal structure.
+After you've registered and formed your business, you can sign a lease under your official business name and legal structure.

 Signing your lease under your registered business name may protect you personally from liablities and costs associated with your new commerical or industrial location.
 Before signing your lease, have an attorney review the terms.
 Make sure your lease terms take into account: